-- Then add mashed tomatoes or puree, turmeric and salt.
+- Then add tomatoes, turmeric and salt.
 Mix well and cook until the tomatoes turn soft & mushy.

-- Pour yogurt or cashew paste, red chili powder, garam masala. coriander powder or just curry powder.
+- Pour yogurt (or cashew paste), red chili powder, garam masala & coriander powder.

 - On a low heat, cook until the mixture smells good and the raw smell goes away.

-- Add chicken and coriander or mint leaves.
+- Add chicken and coriander leaves.
 Fry till the chicken turns white or pale in color.
 This takes around 3 mins.

-- In a separate pot, heat up 1 cup water.
-Using cold water most times toughen the chicken so it is good to use hot water.
+- Meanwhile in a separate pot, heat up 1 cup water.
+Using cold water most times toughens the chicken so it is good to use hot water.